Skip to main content

 Nurse.com Blog

-NCLEX Pass Rates: Understanding the 2025 Decline and What It Means
+NCLEX Pass Rates: What the 2025 Decline Means for Nursing Students

 For generations of nursing graduates, passing the NCLEX has marked the final step into professional practice, but when national pass rates begin to fall, it signals a moment to examine how nursing education, exam standards, and workforce demands are aligning.